 Check the basics first

-A common cause of a washing machine not taking any water in is either a kinked fill hose, or the tap becoming faulty.
-Some taps can become clogged up, others can jam inside.
-You turn it on but unbeknown to you, the valve inside doesn’t turn.
+A common cause of a washing machine not taking in any water is either a kinked fill hose, or the tap becoming faulty (or even accidentally turned off).
+Some of the easy fit self-tapping taps can become clogged up inside, others can jam inside so you turn it on but unbeknown to you, the valve inside doesn’t turn.

-Another common cause is the tap getting accidentally switched off and people not realising.
 Other causes can be wiring faults, water valve faults, PCBs or pressure system faults.
 So before looking at anything on the washing machine a good engineer will always check that there is an adequate water supply to the washing machine.
+This cannot be done by simply checking to see if the tap is turned on because as explained above a tap may be turned on but that does not guarantee water is actually coming through it.

 Make sure water is available to the washing machine